Last updated on September 18th, 2023 at 02:44 pm

 Whether you’re using Quickbooks online or with a program, it’s generally best to void a check rather than delete it.
 Voiding checks makes a record of the transaction for future reference.

 If you delete a check, it will disappear from your history.
-Should you ever need to find out what happened to a particular check number, you won’t be able to easily research the problem as a result.
+If you ever need to find out what happened to a particular check number, you won’t be able to easily research the problem as a result.

-What is the difference between marking a check for mobile deposit and voiding it?
+What’s the difference between marking a check for mobile deposit and voiding it?

-You will need to provide the check number and the total amount written.
+You’ll need to provide the check number and the total amount written.
 If you don’t have all the information, you likely won’t be able to stop the payment from going through.

 Typically, banks charge a fee for stop payments.
 You can request one up until the time the person you wrote the check to presents it.
 You typically can’t stop payment once they submit the check for cash or deposit it.